invisiblethreat/dd/README.md

 dd if=/dev/sda2 of=/dev/sdb2 bs=4096 conv=notrunc,noerror
 ```

-sda2 and sdb2 are partitions.
-You want to copy sda2 to sdb2.
-If sdb2 doesn't
+`sda2` and `sdb2` are partitions.
+You want to copy `sda2` to `sdb2`.
+If `sdb2`
-exist, `dd` will start at the beginning of the disk, and create it.
-Be careful
+doesn't exist, `dd` will start at the beginning of the disk, and create it.
+Be
-with order of if and of.
-You can write a blank disk to a good disk if you get
+careful with order of if and of.
+You can write a blank disk to a good disk if
-confused.
-The only difference between a big partition and a small partition,
+you get confused.
+The only difference between a big partition and a small
-besides size, is the partition table.
-If you are copying sda to sdb, an
+partition, besides size, is the partition table.
+If you are copying `sda` to
-entire drive with a single partition, `sdb` being smaller than `sda`, then
+`sdb`, an entire drive with a single partition, `sdb` being smaller than `sda`,
-you have to do:
+then you have to

 ```
 dd if=/dev/sda skip=2 of=/dev/sdb seek=2 bs=4k conv=noerror
 ```

-`skip` skips input blocks at the beginning of the media (sda).
+`skip` skips input blocks at the beginning of the media (`sda`).
 Seek skips over so
-many blocks on the output media before writing (sdb).
+many blocks on the output media before writing (`sdb`).
 By doing this, you leave
 the first 4k bytes on each drive untouched.
 You don't want to tell a drive it
 is bigger than it really is by writing a partition table from a larger drive to
 a smaller drive.
 The first 63 sectors of a drive are empty, except sector 1,